dffischer/pkgrepotools/graph-templates.md

   - `-l` _file_:
     Read additional file names from a file, one per line.

     To read from the standard input, pass _-_ as a filename.

+  - `-z` _file_:
+    Read additional file names from a file like with `-l`, but delimit them by null characters.

-To choose only a subset of files to include in the graph among a large project, it may be useful to generate the input with another program, like e.g. `find`.
+    The standard input can be written as _-_.
+To choose only a subset of files to include in the graph among a large project, it may be useful to generate the input with another program, like e.g. `find` with the `-print0` action.

 ## BUGS